avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-group-create.md

 ## Description

-Create an Autoscaling Group.
+Create a VM Autoscaling Group.

-Regarding some of the Autoscaling Group Properties, please see more details:
+Regarding some of the VM Autoscaling Group Properties, please see more details:

-* [Group][DatacenterId]The Datacenter Id property represents VMs for this Autoscaling Group will be created in this Virtual Datacenter.
+* [Group][DatacenterId]The Datacenter Id property represents VMs for this VM Autoscaling Group will be created in this Virtual Datacenter.
 Please note, that it have the same location as the template.
 * [Group][TargetReplicaCount] Depending on the scaling policy, the target number of VMs will be adjusted automatically.
 VMs will be created or destroyed automatically in order to adjust the actual number of VMs to this number.
 This value can be set only at Group creation time, subsequent change via update (PUT) request is not possible
 * [Group Policy][ScaleInThreshold] Scale In Threshold is a lower threshold on the value of `metric`.
 Will be used with `less than` (<) operator.
 Exceeding this will start a Scale-In Action as specified by the `scaleInAction` property.
 The value must have a higher minimum delta to the `scaleOutThreshold` depending on the `metric` to avoid competitive actions at the same time
 * [Group Policy][ScaleOutThreshold] An upper threshold on the value of `metric`.
 Will be used with `greater than` (>) operator.
 Exceeding this will start a Scale-Out Action as specified by the `scaleOutAction` property.
 The value must have a lower minimum delta to the `scaleInThreshold` depending on the `metric` to avoid competitive actions at the same time